1. Who are the Shady Hollow Stingrays?

 - A member of the Shady Hollow HOA with dues current.
 Members of the HOA not in good standing and non-residents will pay an additional fee.
 (See #3)

 - 6 & Under swimmers are required to attend an evaluation with the Coach to assess their skill level.

 Skills we are looking for:

 Comfort in the water; i.e..
 Swimmer is able to keep their face in the water for 2 strokes or more.
 Swimmer is able to float on their back with the aid of a kick board.
 Swimmer can swim the length of the pool (doggy paddling counts) without assistance from the bottom or the lane lines in about 1 minute or so.

 3. What is the registration cost?

-$130./swimmer.
-Families with more than 2 swimmers, subsequent swimmers cost $115./swimmer.
+$150/swimmer.
+Families with more than 2 swimmers, subsequent swimmers cost $130/swimmer.
 Registration fees are due at the time of registration.
 We will accept NO swimmers after registration is closed.
-Alternatively, for families that are not part of the Shady Hollow HOA, the registration cost will be $175 for the first swimmer and $160 for each swimmer thereafter.
+Alternatively, for families that are not part of the Shady Hollow HOA, the registration cost will be $225 per swimmer.

 4. What do I get for the cost of registration.